 Lesbian, Gay, Bisexual, Transgender Questioning

 The transgender community may seek out expensive hormone therapy and resort to "survival sex."
 This vulnerable position of needing money to buy this product from black market suppliers at an inflated price with exorbitant interest rates can increase the chances of being lured into trafficking.
 Transgender youths may have additional vulnerabilities that heighten their risk of being trafficked such as homelessness, addiction, depression, lack of financial or emotional support from family, being victims of intimate partner violence, and history of sexual abuse as a child.
-It was reported in 2013 that transgender individuals with HIV also are vulnerable to being trafficked as they struggle to have their basic needs of food and shelter met [Martinez & Kelle, 2013].
+It was reported in 2013 that transgender individuals with HIV also are vulnerable to being trafficked as they struggle to have their basic needs of food and shelter met.

 The National Center for Transgender Equality (NCTE) conducted a 2015 US Transgender Survey and found that 5% of all participants engaged in sex work for income in the past year.
 Fifty-five percent of those who had resorted to "survival sex" in the past year were transgender women.
 Approximately 19% had participated in some form of "survival sex" for money, food, sleeping quarters, or other goods or services.
-According to the study [Herman et al., 2016], those who had engaged in sex for money were more likely to have experienced some form of intimate partner violence or sexual assault.
+According to one study those who had engaged in sex for money were more likely to have experienced some form of intimate partner violence or sexual assault.
 Debt bondage places an "invisible chain" that binds a victim to a "Romeo" or "guerilla" pimp.
 The invisible chain tightens with unmet quotas and may become a physical one.

 Further resources provided by the Polaris Project address the risks of being trafficked within the LGBTQ community and are available on their website.